natecostello/van_two_point_oh/van/electrical/circuits/circuits.md

 ## 24VDC Circuits

 **Water Pump:** The Water Pump is a Shurflo Aqua King II Supreme 5.0.
 Shutoff current is 6A at 25.6V.
 Open flow current is 2A at 25.6V.
 The pump will be located in the sink cabinet.
 The feed and return will run from the 24V electrical panel up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column and into the sink cabinet.
-Estimated round-trip length is XX ft.
+Estimated round-trip length is 2x(268+67)".
 Wire gauge is:

 **Fridge and Freezer:** The Fridge and Freezer combined are 83W, corresponding to ~3.5A at 24V.
 They will share a circuit.
 The feed and return will run from the 24V electrical panel, forward through the driver wall void, and into the top of the fridge cabinet (where the fridge and freezer compressor are located).
-Estimated round-trip length is XX ft.
+Estimated round-trip length is 2x80".
 Required wire gauge is:

 **Air Compressor:** The onboard air system will notionally us a Viair 400C compressor with a peak draw of 12A.
 Based on the wire diagram for the dual compressor configuration, separate relays are controlled by the pressure switch, thus separate feeds from the power source are fine.
 Thus we assume 12A and will add a second wire run for a dual system if desired down the road.
 The feed and return will run from the 24V electrical panel forward through the driver wall void, though the C-pillar, down through a wall void floor cut, under the van along frame and to the passenger rear corner.
 Estimated round trip length is XX ft.